What do gardeners do in the winter?

 If Ivy or brambles are a problem, the winter can be a good time to remove them as they are easier to see among branches that have lost their leaves.

-Did you know that all wild nesting birds are protected by law?
+Did you know?
+All wild nesting birds are protected by law.
 These

 means that you cannot deliberately disturb a wild birds nest between 1st

 March and 31st July.
 For many woody plants, winter is the best time for

 pruning and it avoids disturbing wild bird nests.

 Winter pruning often includes plants that need to be pruned very late in the autumn, during winter and some very early in spring.
 If you only a hire a gardener in spring, your gardener may not have time to do everything that needs to be done.

 Different trees, shrubs and climbers all have different needs and at

 different times of the year:

 - Some plants need to be pruned in late Autumn/Winter to reduce the chance of wind damage.